ZYF-PhD/Mobicom24_Hydra_OpenSource/Code/Attack Simulation/Readme.md

   Description: Because HTMIMOPacketErrorRate.m processes a large amount of data simultaneously, the operation is time-consuming.
 The data document primarily stores the PER values calculated by HTMIMOPacketErrorRate.m.

-  The number at the end indicates the number of superimposed malicious frequency-shifted signals.
-Each MaliciousSignals contains three sets of data, corresponding to the RIS data and PER data of MCS (0, 3, 7) respectively.
+  The number at the end of each file name indicates the count of superimposed malicious frequency-shifted signals.
+Each MaliciousSignals file contains three data sets corresponding to the PER data for MCS levels (0, 3, 7).

 ## Additional Notes